 sudo firewall-cmd --complete-reload

-To reset Firewalld to default configuration, removing all custom zones, services, and rules:
+To reset Firewalld to its default configuration and remove custom zones, services, and rules:

 sudo firewall-cmd --reset-to-defaults